dutchLuck/ping3/README.md

 %
 ```
 ping3 is released under the MIT license and must be used at your own risk.
-However, unless it provides some specific capability you need then it
+However, unless it provides some specific capability you need then it is
-is probably better to use your operating systems standard ping utility.
+almost certainly better to use your operating systems standard ping utility.